 - Use sauces and gravies to soften foods.

-- Avoid substances that may irritate your mouth and throat such as:
+Avoid things that may irritate your mouth and throat, such as:

 - Very hot foods and liquids

-- Dry, hard, and coarse foods (e.g., chips, pretzels, crackers, and raw vegetables)
+- Dry, hard, and coarse foods (such as chips, pretzels, crackers, and raw vegetables)

-- Acidic or citrus foods and juices (e.g., orange, grapefruit, lemon, lime, pineapple, tomato)
+- Acidic or citrus foods and juices (such as orange, grapefruit, lemon, lime, pineapple, and tomato)